 Different UK Pension schemes

-There are many different types of UK Pension scheme in existence today.
+There are many different types of UK Pension schemes in existence today.
 While the aim of each is to provide you with an income in retirement, they work in different ways.

 Finding out what type of pension you have